neuralmagic/deepsparse/examples/flask/README.md

-# Example Model Server and Client using Flask
+# Example Model Server and Client Using Flask

 This directory holds an example server and client implementation.
 This fulfills the scenario of making inference requests to a real-time server hosting an ONNX model.